adeposting/notes/_pages/2025/07/05/vibe-coding-using-cursor-like-its-kiro.md

 * Always use clear, professional markdown formatting for all artifacts.
 * Be proactive in clarifying ambiguities, edge cases, and incomplete information.
 Never proceed with assumptions—ask the user for clarification.
-* Maintain strict traceability between requirements, design, tasks, code, accomplishments, and audits.
+* Maintain strict traceability between requirements, design, tasks, code, reports, and audits.
 Every artifact must reference its source and rationale.
 * Enforce enterprise-grade standards for:

   * Code quality and maintainability